tsailiming/openshift-ai-bootstrap/README.md

 }
 ```

-You can use the dashboard to deploy the model, choose `Distributed Inference Server with llm-d`
+You can use the dashboard to deploy the model, choose `Distributed Inference Server with llm-d`.

 ![alt text](images/llmd-2.png)